Our philosophy is to allow nature and seasonal variation to be expressed in the wines; the wines being a direct reflection of the vineyard.

 Pierrepoint Pinot Noir

 Pinot Noir wine was made in the Pierrepoint winery with small portions of the harvest from the 2003, 2004, 2005 and 2006 vintages.
 The 2004 Pinot Noir won many awards including a gold medal at the Boutique Wine Show in Sydney in 2005 and then went on to win a trophy for the “Best Estate Grown and Produced” wine of the show.
-The majority of the fruit from the 2006 and 2007 harvests were sold, however a small amount of pinot noir was made into a rosë in 2006.
-We purchased a small quantity of shiraz fruit from a local producer in 2007 to fill some of our empty barrels and since 2008 we have employed a Wine Maker, Scott Ireland, to make our suite of wines: the Pierrepoint Pinot Noir, Pierrepoint Nick’s Pick Pinot Gris and the Pierrepoint Alexandra Chardonnay.
-This has proved to be an extremely successful decision with many accolades and awards being presented to our 2008 and 2009 wines.View our online Store
+The majority of the fruit from the 2006 and 2007 harvests were sold, however a small amount of Pinot Noir was made into a rosë in 2006.
+We purchased a small quantity of shiraz fruit from a local producer in 2007 to fill some of our empty barrels and since 2008 we have employed a Wine Maker, Scott Ireland, to make our suite of wines: the Pierrepoint Pinot Noir, Pierrepoint Nick’s Pick Pinot Gris, Pierrepoint Alexandra Chardonnay, Pierrepoint Sparkling Pinot Gris & Pierrepoint Late Harves Pinot Gris.
+This has proved to be an extremely successful decision with accolades and awards being regularly presented to our vintages ever since.
+Our Pinot Noir has been particularly well received and normally sells out within the season, although we make sure to keep some cellared for our loyal Pierrepoint Proclaimer Wine Club members.View our online Store

 Pierrepoint Nick’s Pick Pinot Gris